 For young adults 15-34, of course, who do not fall nearly so often to heart disease or Alzheimer's, it the leading cause of death among the established categories.
 It's the 3rd largest cause of years of life lost.

 (On the plus side, this death rate has started declining in 2008, possibly due to lower driving speeds and better safety systems.)

 The cost of accidents is arguably the single largest component of the per-mile cost of driving a vehicle.
-Similar to fuel (for most cars.)
-More than wear and tear on the car.
-Think about that astonishing statistic.

-This is important because to be accepted, robocars must have a dramatically lower rate of accidents -- as close to zero as possible.
+This is important because to be accepted, robocars must have a dramatically lower rate of accidents -- ideally as close to zero as possible.
 While no software system can every be truly free of bugs, because a "crash" here has a literal as well as metaphorical meaning, teams must work particularly hard.
 In addition, these technologies will arrive incrementally, in the form of "crash-resistant" cars which are still mostly driven by people.